CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 To connect a Wi-SUN node to FND, the user need three up and running entities.

-First, the user need to have access to FND or to have a running FND OVA virtual machine, second, is the Silicon Labs Linux Border Router that have backhaul connection and third is the Wi-SUN node running the **Wi-SUN - SoC Csmp Agent Sample Application**.
+First, the user need to have access to FND or to have a running FND OVA virtual machine, second, is the Silicon Labs Linux Border Router that have backhaul connection and third is the Wi-SUN node running even the **Wi-SUN - SoC Csmp Agent Sample Application** or the **Wi-SUN - SoC Csmp Agent Skeleton** .
 In the following sections we will explain how to set up and configure each of those entities.

 ## Cisco FND OVA Virtual Machine